 Mines and Minerals Development Minister Hon.
 Richard Musukwa, yesterday held a meeting with UK Department for International Trade (DIT) Mining and Infrastructure Specialist Ros Lund, and DIT Head of Mining Team Mark Smith and discussed opportunities for Zambia-UK collaboration in various sectors including artisanal small scale mining.

 The Minister said artisanal small-scale mining is essential for the country’s development especially in the eradication of poverty and government wants to empower women so that they are centre in participating and contributing to the country’s economic growth.

-During a meeting that was attended ZCCM-IH Chief Executive Officer Mr. Mabvuto Chipeta, Charge D’ Affairs Mrs. Patricia Chanda, Counselor Economic Mr. Mukela Mutukwa and Counselor Political Mr. Mwendabai Mataa, the Minister reiterated President Lungu’s call to help women in small scale mining upscale their operations in order to contribute positively to the general economic growth of the country.
+During a meeting that was attended by ZCCM-IH Chief Executive Officer Mr. Mabvuto Chipeta, Charge D’ Affairs Mrs. Patricia Chanda, Counselor Economic Mr. Mukela Mutukwa and Counselor Political Mr. Mwendabai Mataa, the Minister reiterated President Lungu’s call to help women in small scale mining upscale their operations in order to contribute positively to the general economic growth of the country.

 Mr. Musukwa said President Lungu wants to see how best the Zambian Government can help the local women to participate in the exploration of resources but that the women in mining were facing challenges such as, lack of access to affordable capital and equipment.

 He said women in the mining sector were not able to exploit the resource potential that lies in the country because of lack of equipment to scale up the means of production beyond a shovel and a pike to increase production and enhance value of their raw products.